2013 Navotas local elections: Results

+Mayoral elections

+Mayor John Rey Tiangco won against Vice Mayor Patrick Joseph Javier.

+Vice mayoral elections

+1st district Councilor Clint Geronimo won against 2nd district Councilor Elsa Bautista-Teodoro.

 House of Representatives elections

 Toby Tiangco is the incumbent.
-He is under Partido Navoteño, the ruling local party, which will contest this election at the banner of the United Nationalist Alliance.
+He is under Partido Navoteño, the ruling local party, which would contest this election at the banner of the United Nationalist Alliance.
 (He is also UNA's national secretary-general.)

 City Council elections

 Each of Navotas's two legislative districts elects six councilors to the City Council.
-The six candidates with the highest number of votes wins the seats per district.
+The six candidates with the highest number of votes win the seats per district.
 Some who are running are the same names from 2010.